 Hormonal (endocrine) disorders, such as an overactive adrenal gland (hyperadrenocorticism Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
-Cushing syndrome usually results from taking... read more ) or thyroid gland (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+Cushing syndrome usually results from taking... read more ) or overactive thyroid gland (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
 Graves disease is the most common cause of hyperthyroidism... read more ) or a hormone-secreting tumor called a pheochromocytoma Pheochromocytoma A pheochromocytoma is a tumor that usually originates from the adrenal glands’ chromaffin cells, causing overproduction of catecholamines, powerful hormones that induce high blood pressure and... read more

 Even fever can cause anxiety.

-Drugs that can trigger anxiety include the following:
+Drugs, medications, or other substances that can trigger anxiety include the following:

-Many prescription drugs, such as corticosteroids
+Many prescription medications, such as corticosteroids

 Some over-the-counter weight-loss products, such as those containing the herbal product guarana, caffeine, or both